Debunk 4 lies to Improve Your Money Mindset

 Truth: I am happy now because I love myself.
 There are no external factors that can add to or take away from my internal peace and happiness.

 In the beginning, saving money might be difficult.
 Change can be a painful process.
 A process with sacrifices and saying NO to the things you want at the moment.

 It is important to remember that stressing about money is not fun either.
 Questioning whether you have enough to pay bills and feeling financially out of control is draining.

 When you say saving money isn’t fun, it’s because you haven’t saved long enough to reap the rewards of saving money.

-With anything that requires growth and change, working out, going back to school, learning a instrument or language, planting a fruit tree, you may not see immediate results but the rewards are coming.
+For instance, with anything that requires growth and change like working out, going back to school, learning an instrument or language, planting a fruit tree, you may not see immediate results but the rewards are coming.

 Like hard work, the fun part of saving money is just around the corner.

-Truth: Saving money is investing in real fun.
+Truth: Saving money is an investment in real, long-term fun.
 It is trading what you want at the moment (instant gratification) for what you want most in life.